-The Company made interest payments on the Term Loan of \$0.2 million during the year ended December 31, 2020.
-As discussed in Note 14, the Loan Agreement was amended in March 2021.
+The Company made interest payments on the Term Loan of \$0.2 million and \$0.2 million during the year ended December 31, 2021 and 2020, respectively.

-7. Commitments and Contingencies
+8. Commitments and Contingencies

 From time to time, the Company may have certain contingent liabilities that arise in the ordinary course of business.
 The Company evaluates the likelihood of an unfavorable outcome in legal or regulatory proceedings to which it is a party and records a loss contingency on an undiscounted basis when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 These judgments are subjective and based on the status of such legal proceedings, the merits of the Company's defenses, and consultation with legal counsel.
 Actual outcomes of these legal proceedings may differ materially from the Company's estimates.